willy229liu/willy229liu.github.io/_projects/1_PIP.md

 ### 2.2 Character System & Seasoning System

 Character system is as same as seasoning system, so I just talked about character system.
-I designed them with Factory and Abstract design patterns.
+I designed them with Factory and Abstract **design patterns**.
 To prevent Character instances from creating by everyone, I designed a factory that creates characters.

 + Send an identification number to factory, and the factory returns a class that implements the character logic.